grrazzlle/NoteTaker/README.md

   ## Installation

-  run npm install, and then node server.js
+  Run npm install, and then node server.js

   ## Usage